venkateswararao-dev/Git-Basics/README.md

 • Ranked 375 out of 18,000+ participants in the Naukri Coding Contest.
 • Solved 400+ DSA Questions on Leetcode.
 • Achieved 1049 rating on CodeChef.
-• Achieved Web Design certification at freeCodeCamp
+• Achieved Web Design certification at freeCodeCamp.